amayavilayvong/CSC325ClassProject/user_personas/Developer.md

 - Gain hands-on experience with **frontend development, UI/UX, and portfolio design**.
 - Collaborate with other developers and learn best practices for clean, maintainable code.
 - Improve proficiency in **HTML, CSS, JavaScript, and React.js**.
-- Create a portfolio-worthy project that demonstrates their skills to potential employers.
+- Create a portfolio-worthy project that demonstrates his skills to potential employers.

 ### ⚠️ Challenges & Pain Points
 - Struggles with setting up **local development environments** efficiently.